We’ve assembled this list to bring together some of the best podcasts about sound design to help you hone your craft.

 The Sound Architect Podcast is a friendly and entertaining take on the sound design world.
 Produced by Sam Hughes, this podcast features interviews with your favourite voice actors, composers, sound designers and other top audio professionals around the globe about their journeys and projects.

-The Sound Architect Podcast have very kindly reviewed Dehumaniser 2, Reformer Pro, Weaponiser, Igniter and Sound Design Bundle 2 which you can find here.
+The Sound Architect Podcast have reviewed Dehumaniser 2, Reformer Pro, Weaponiser, Igniter and Sound Design Bundle 2 which you can find here.

 This podcast is packed with useful advice and real world experiences.
 It covers voiceover, music and sound design in games, film, TV, (although mostly games).

-So, that’s it, that’s our favourite sound design podcasts right now.
-As is the nature (and beauty) of podcasts, many of these podcasts are amateur ventures (or at least started out that way!) and they rely on us to support them.
-Some of these podcasts have Patreons associated with them, so if you have the means to support in that way, then please do.
+So if you’re looking for a podcast about sound, there’s no better content out there right now than these.
+As is the nature (and beauty) of podcasts, many of these podcasts are amateur ventures (or at least started out that way!) and they rely on sound designers to listen and support the content.